dmitrynizh/foilboard/docs/GUIPanels.md

 This shows equilibrium conditions at various speeds, with Rider Gravity Center (CG) position, total drag, board pitch and total Lift/Drag ratio shown.
 For trained eye these parameters tell a lot about hydrofoil craft performance.
 The vertical red line corresponds to takeoff speed.

 ![panel-bl-tab-choose-whole-drag](panel-bl-tab-choose-whole-drag.png)
-Drag of various Foil parts including Junction Drag for Wins-to-fuse connection and Spray Drag of the Mast at various board velocities.
+Drag of various Foil parts including Junction Drag for Wings-to-fuse connection and Spray Drag of the Mast at various board velocities.
 Typically, each foil has a sweet-spot where total drag is the  lowest.
 Such velocity of minimal drag is higher than takeoff speed.
 Normally, drag of Wing, Fuse and Stab contribute to that, each having a dip as shown.
 The 2nd Solver from the Flight tan finds this speed of minimal drag.

 ![panel-bl-tab-choose-cl-cd-polar](panel-bl-tab-choose-cl-cd-polar.png)